Bergzone/pycharm/README.md

 # pycharm
-Group Snippets for/from PyCharm Projects Group Members
+Code Snippets for/from PyCharm Projects Group Members